Smalltalk: Object-oriented programming

 Since all values are objects, classes are also objects.
 Each class is an instance of the metaclass of that class.
-Metaclasses in turn are also objects, and are all instances of a class called Metaclass.
+Metaclasses in turn are also objects, and are all instances of a class named Metaclass.
+Classes contain method dictionaries that map selectors (the equivalent of function procedure names in other languages) to method objects, objects that are executed to evaluate messages.
+Classes inherit from other classes, with either Object or ProtoObject at the root of the class hierarchy.
+Sending a message to an object at the most abstract involves fetching the class of the receiver (the object being sent the message) and looking up the message's selector in the class's method dictionary, followed by the superclass and so on until the method is found or doesNotUnderstand is sent.
+Smalltalk virtual machines use various techniques to speed up message lookup so the system provides both a simple consistent message binding mechanism and good efficiency.
 Code blocks—Smalltalk's way of expressing anonymous functions—are also objects.
+They have a very lightweight syntax and are used throughout the system to implement control structures, especially for the Collection hierarchy.

 Reflection

-Reflection is a term that computer scientists apply to software programs that have the ability to inspect their own structure, for example their parse tree or data types of input and output parameters.
-Reflection is a feature of dynamic, interactive languages such as Smalltalk and Lisp.
-Interactive programs with reflection (either interpreted or compiled) maintain the state of all in-memory objects, including the code object itself, which are generated during parsing/compilation and are programmatically accessible and modifiable.

-Reflection is also a feature of having a meta-model as Smalltalk does.
-The meta-model is the model that describes the language, and developers can use the meta-model to do things like walk through, examine, and modify the parse tree of an object, or find all the instances of a certain kind of structure (e.g., all instances of the Method class in the meta-model).
+Reflection is a feature of having a meta-model as Smalltalk does.
+The meta-model is the part of the system that implements the programming system itself, and developers can use the meta-model to do things like walk through, examine, and modify code in the running system, or find all the instances of a certain kind of structure (e.g., all instances of the Method class in the meta-model).

 Smalltalk-80 is a totally reflective system.
 Smalltalk-80 provides both structural and computational reflection.
 Smalltalk is a structurally reflective system which structure is defined by Smalltalk-80 objects.
 The classes and methods that define the system are also objects and fully part of the system that they help define.
-The Smalltalk compiler compiles textual source code into method objects, typically instances of CompiledMethod.
-These get added to classes by storing them in a class's method dictionary.
+The Smalltalk compiler, which is itself written in Smalltalk and exists alongside all the other code in the system, compiles textual source code into method objects, typically instances of CompiledMethod.
+These get added to classes by storing them in a class' method dictionary.
 The part of the class hierarchy that defines classes can add new classes to the system.
 The system is extended by running Smalltalk-80 code that creates or defines classes and methods.
 In this way a Smalltalk-80 system is a "living" system, carrying around the ability to extend itself at run time.
+One can even extend the compiler at run-time; indeed this is how the compiler is developed and maintained.

 Since the classes are objects, they can be asked questions such as "what methods do you implement?" or "what fields/slots/instance variables do you define?".
 So objects can easily be inspected, copied, (de)serialized and so on with generic code that applies to any object in the system.